 The sequence is iterable, and the callback is the function that accepts an argument.
 The results are the output derived from running the function over each element of literals.

 This is the third way in our group that can be used to create a list.
 It’s much like an alternative to the first method of creating function.
 Only that in this case, the function is created in just a single line.
-In most of the case, you will always use ‘for loops’ to create the list.
+In most cases, you will always use ‘for loops' to create the list.
 Below is how the above function in the above list can be written:

 K = [i for i in range (5)]

 See how simplified this method is.
 Here you avoided creating an empty list and adding the results from the ‘for loop’ to the list.
 Here everything is straightforward.
 Simply define the list and its contents.